SNodeC/SnodeCWebForum/README.md

         - Install `libmariadb-dev` using `apt install libmariadb-dev` as `root`
         - Install `mariadb-server` using `apt install mariadb-server` as `root`
 - Use cookies for session management
-- URL-Queries to select a specific subtopic and thread.
+- URL-Queries to select a specific topic and thread.
 (For reading and posting)
 - `app.post(...)` for posting to a thread
 - Database model that supports functionality